Book trends in 2018

 Trends in contemporary German literature are not easy to spot.
 Even the German Book Prize sheds little light, although it does help a few novels to get more attention.

 By Matthias Bischoff

 In the past, the German book industry looked west in envy.
 In the US, UK and France, fiction awards guaranteed public attention and blockbusting sales.
-The others had glitzy Booker, Pulitzer and Goncourt prizes – all Germany had were its quarrelsome critics Marcel Reich-Ranicki and Elke Heidenreich.
-At one time, booksellers could blindly order books listed for discussion in the upcoming Literarisches Quartett – a 1990’s TV programme – but those days, too, are long gone.
-No TV arts programme, no lead story in Der Spiegel Magazine and certainly not a review in DIE ZEIT, FAZ or Süddeutsche Zeitung makes a book a bestseller in Germany today.
+They had glitzy Booker, Pulitzer and Goncourt prizes – all Germany had were its quarrelsome critics, Marcel Reich-Ranicki and Elke Heidenreich.
+At one time, booksellers could blindly order books listed for discussion in the upcoming Literarisches Quartett – a 1990’s TV program – but those days, too, are long gone.
+No TV arts program, no lead story in Der Spiegel Magazine and certainly not a review in DIE ZEIT, FAZ or Süddeutsche Zeitung makes a book a bestseller in Germany today.

 But natural factors help shape trends: good critiques, bookseller recommendations, blogger comments and – last but not least – reader reviews on Amazon.
 There is precious little scope here for exerting influence.
 Most publishers have tried for years to tweak as many parameters as possible to make a book a bestseller – but very few have succeeded.